- t can harm policyholder’s financial situation.

 Report the Incident

 As soon as an event occurs that could lead to an insurance claim, notify your insurance company.
-Prompt reporting is crucial to initiate the claims process.
+Prompt reporting is vital to initiate the claims process.

 Provide Essential Information